hudasudi/GitHub-Profiles/README.md

 ---

 ## 🏆 Accomplishments I'm Proud Of
-Improving my CSS skills to build a clean UI and learning how to work with external APIs using JavaScript fetch.
+Improving my CSS skills such as FlexBox to build a clean UI and learning how to work with external APIs using JavaScript fetch.

 ---